 Intro Seminar Overview

-Clinical Application to TCVM and Integrative Medicine is a 7 hour introductory seminar which covers the Fundamental Principles of Traditional Chinese Veterinary Medicine (TCVM) and the two major branches of TCVM: Veterinary Acupuncture and Chinese Herbal Medicine.
+Clinical Application to TCVM and Integrative Medicine is an introductory seminar which covers the Fundamental Principles of Traditional Chinese Veterinary Medicine (TCVM) and the two major branches of TCVM: Veterinary Acupuncture and Chinese Herbal Medicine.
 These seminars take place throughout the year in multiple locations.
-Seminars are available for the Small Animal track.
+Seminars are available in-person for the small animal track and online for the equine track for a total of up to 14 RACE-approved CE hours.

 These seminars are not only valuable for veterinarians new to integrative veterinary medicine modalities, but can be a refresher course for those who may have studied it years ago.
 With these seminars participants will be able to: